redbubble/rb-graphql-template/README.md

 For simplicity of the template (i.e. you may not really do this), the top-level packages are grouped into their functional areas, and are as follows:

 * `api` - The HTTP API that we expose to clients.
 Decodes incoming JSON GraphQL queries & sends them to be executed.
 Also handles caching at a query-level.
 * `graphql` - The data that is exposed, via GraphQL to a client.
-Basically these should only do marshalling to & from GraphQL to a service.
+Basically these should only do marshalling to & from GraphQL.
+As these are exposed to clients, we call the classes that make up this layer `API`s. to a service.
 * `services` - High level business logic; compose fetches to produce a result & also run the fetches.
 Usually expose a cleaner API than the underlying backend or fetcher.
 * `fetch` - Understand how to fetch data from backend datasources.
 Includes lower level caching of fetched data.